SkylineCommunications/dataminer-docs/connector-help/connector_help/Ekinops 360 Platform.md

 ## About

-This driver polls the general configuration parameters of an Ekinops 360 Platform, as well as data for all supported cards in the system.For each supported card, a DVE element will be created that contains detailed information about the module.
+This driver polls the general configuration parameters of an Ekinops 360 Platform, as well as data for all supported cards in the system.
+For each supported card, a DVE element will be created that contains detailed information about the module.

 Currently only the PM1004V module is supported.
 To have more modules supported, please contact your TAM, or the [Skyline sales team](mailto:sales@skyline.be).